jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 1. `git fetch upstream` fetches info about new changes from the upstream remote.
 1. `git merge upstream/main` merges any new changes from the main branch into your current branch.

-If a change in your code conflicts with a change being merged in, you have a **Merge Conflict**.
+If a change in your code conflicts with a change being merged in, you might have a **Merge Conflict**!
 See [GitHub's documentation (external)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for resolving conflicts on the command line, or [this video (external)](https://www.youtube.com/watch?v=HosPml1qkrg) for resolving conflics in Visual Studio Code.

-## Make Changes
+## Making Changes

+By this point, you should have made your own fork, cloned the repo to your computer, and made a branch to work on your feature.
+You can now start development.
+Remember to test and save (and commit) your work as you go along.

+## Tracking Files

+To save/track a new file or changes to an existing file with git, you will have to add it with `git add <your_file>`.
+You can use `git add -A` to add all changes (this includes changes like removing or renaming a file).
+Changes that have been added but not commit are called *staged* changes.
+You must save a file before you `git add` it.

+If you go back and make another modification to a file, you will have to `git add` that file again.

+You can make a `.gitignore` to tell git never to track a certain file or directory, for example, a secret key or a personal config file.
+See more info from the [git documentation on gitignore (external)](https://git-scm.com/docs/gitignore).

+## Commits

+A commit is a set of changes to the codebase.

+`git commit -m "Short description of your changes"` will commit changes for all tracked files (remember to add them as above).

+## Push

+When you have one or more commit, you can sync them to your remote repo with `git push`.

 ## Test

-## Commit

-## (Sync and) Push
+TODO

 ## Create Pull Request

+TODO